susanburrell1/acoustic-characterization/README.md

 Implementing methods of acoustic characterization (i.e. finding speed of sound and attenuation) in test tank.
-Based off methods introducted in "Improved ultrasonic spectroscopy methods for characterization of dispersive materials" by Haifeng Wang and Wenwu Cao
+Based off methods introducted in "Improved ultrasonic spectroscopy methods for characterization of dispersive materials" by Haifeng Wang and Wenwu Cao.
-Created by Susan Burrell, R&D intern

 Use fft_plotting script to read in files individually and check if needed.